mbharatheesha/sot_robot/README.md

 # sot_robot

-Author: Nirmal Giftsun
+Author: Mukunda Bharatheesha

 ##Description
 sot_robot is a ROS based real time controller which loads 'Stack of Tasks' to perform Hierarchical Task Function based Control
-##Installation on ubuntu-12.04 with ros-hydro
+##Installation on ubuntu-14.04 with ros-indigo

-To install all the packages on ubuntu 12.04 LTS, you should do the following
+To install all the packages on ubuntu 14.04 LTS, you should do the following
 steps:

-  1. install by apt-get (see http://wiki.ros.org/hydro/Installation/Ubuntu)
+  1. install by apt-get (see http://wiki.ros.org/indigo/Installation/Ubuntu)
-    - ros-hydro-desktop-full,
-    - ros-hydro-pr2-robot,
+    - ros-indigo-desktop-full,
-    - ros-hydro-libccd,
+    - ros-indigo-libccd,
-    - ros-hydro-srdfdom,
+    - ros-indigo-srdfdom,
     - urdfdom
     - urdfdom_headers
-    - ros-hydro-robot_model
-    - ros-hydro-pr2-controllers
+    - ros-indigo-robot_model
-    - ros-hydro-ros-control
+    - ros-indigo-ros-control
     - git
+    - gfortran
+    - libblas-dev
+    - libblas-doc (optional)
+    - liblapacke-dev
+    - liblapacke-doc (optional)
+    - python-sphinx
+    - libbullet-dev
+    - ros-indigo-gazebo-ros-control

   2. Choose a directory on you file system and define the environment